abluenautilus/ProteusDaisyPatchInit/README.md

 Mixolydian
 Chromatic

-**CV_4: Gate** - This is the length of the gate output as a fraction of the incoming clock time (average trigger-to-trigger time).
+**Knob CV_4: Gate** - This is the length of the gate output as a fraction of the incoming clock time (average trigger-to-trigger time).

 **Switch** - When in the top position, Proteus always has some chance of creating a new melody based on the underlying probability function that increases with each loop.
 When switched to the bottom position, that probability will freeze in place and Proteus will not ever generate a new melody.

 **Button (New sequence)** - Pushing the center button will cause Proteus to immediately generate a new melody.

 ### Inputs

-Len, Lambda, Density, Mutate, Scale, Gate, and Octave are CV controls for their respective parameters.

 **B10/gate_in_1: CLOCK** - This is the clock input.
 Each trigger incoming on this port advances the sequence one step.